Electronic Structure of Epitaxial Films of the Bilayer Strontium Ruthenate: Sr$_{3}$Ru$_2$O$_{7}$

 Strain, interfacial coupling and film thickness have been shown to induce rotations of the RuO$_6$ octahedra in Sr-based ruthenate films, leading to modifications in both the underlying crystal symmetry and functional properties of the films~\cite{ref-39, ref-40, ref-41, ref-45, ref-46}.
 In the following paragraphs, we examine how compressive and tensile strains alter the electronic band structures of Sr$_3$Ru$_2$O$_7$ films and analyze the extent to which these changes correlate with strain-driven structural phase transitions associated with octahedral rotations.

 Figure~\ref{Fig.2} presents the experimental and calculated FSs of Sr$_3$Ru$_2$O$_7$ thin films prepared on both substrates.
 For the 6~nm thick film grown on LSAT~[Fig.~\ref{Fig.2}(a)], reasonable agreement is found with those of the orthorhombic Sr$_3$Ru$_2$O$_7$ single crystal~\cite{ref-13}, although not all the predicted surface pockets are resolved in our experimental data.
 The square and cross shaped hole-like FS pockets ($\alpha_1$, $\alpha_2$) originating from the $d_{xz}$ and $d_{yz}$ orbitals are clearly identifiable.
-The electron pockets $\gamma_1$ and $\beta$ at the M point, as well as the innermost $\delta$ sheet at the $\Gamma$ point, are only weakly resolved in the ARPES data.
+The electron pockets $\gamma_1$ and $\beta$ at the M point, as well as the innermost $\delta$ sheet at the $\Gamma$ point, are not well resolved in the ARPES data.
 A broad, high-intensity feature spanning the region near the X point is also observed, which may correspond to the small FS pocket labeled $\gamma_2$ in orthorhombic Sr$_3$Ru$_2$O$_7$~\cite{ref-13, ref-49}.
-The limited visibility of these small pockets is expected in epitaxial thin films, where reduced out-of-plane coherence, substrate-induced disorder, and strain-driven octahedral distortions broaden the spectral features, particularly for low–spectral-weight or symmetry-sensitive bands~\cite{li2025extreme,rayan2013epitaxy}.
+The limited visibility of these small pockets is expected in epitaxial thin films, where substrate-induced disorder, and strain-driven octahedral distortions broaden the spectral features, particularly for low spectral weight or symmetry sensitive bands~\cite{li2025extreme,rayan2013epitaxy}.

-The calculated FS [Fig.~\ref{Fig.2}(b)] reproduces the main features observed in the measurements, including Brillouin-zone folding due to the doubled periodicity, the structural distortion inferred from the RSM analysis (orthorhombicity), and the effects of spin–orbit coupling.
-The latter likely explains the emergence of the $\delta$ pocket, whose orbital character is primarily $e_g$, which is typically unoccupied in the single-layer ruthenate, but exhibits substantial hybridization with the $t_{2g}$ states.
+The calculated FS [Fig.~\ref{Fig.2}(b)] is based on a bulk-like orthorhombic structural model of Sr$_3$Ru$_2$O$_7$.
+Since Sr$_3$Ru$_2$O$_7$ is a quasi-two-dimensional material with weak k$_z$ dispersion, confinement along the out-of-plane direction is expected to have a limited effect on the dominant in-plane FS topology.
+Therefore, bulk-like DFT provides a useful reference for comparison with ARPES.
+This model, which assumes a lower-symmetry structure consistent with the reconstructed FS and the slight in-plane anisotropy suggested by the RSM measurements, reproduces the six FS pockets reported for orthorhombic Sr$_3$Ru$_2$O$_7$ single crystal~\cite{ref-13}.
+The noticeable discrepancies with the ARPES data could be attributed to the finite thickness of the film and possibly surface disorder effects.